2016 Auburn Tigers football team: Clemson

 The Tigers opened the season with a home contest against the 2015 national runner-up Clemson.
 This is considered a rivalry game for both schools.
 Clemson came into the game ranked number 2 in the country while Auburn was unranked.
 Auburn took an early lead on a long field goal by Daniel Carlson.
 Clemson, however, responded with a drive of its own, which resulted in a touchdown on 4th down and goal from the 1-yard line.
-Clemson would lead 10-3 going into halftime and add another field goal in the 3rd quarter to make the score 13-3 going into the 4th quarter.
+Clemson would lead 10–3 going into halftime and add another field goal in the 3rd quarter to make the score 13–3 going into the 4th quarter.
 Auburn cut the lead on another field goal by Daniel Carlson, but once again Clemson responded with another touchdown.
 Auburn would score a touchdown with just over 3 minutes to play in the ballgame.
-Auburn would then stop Clemson on the ensuing possession, but 2 hail mary attempts by Auburn were broken up in the end zone in the last 10 seconds of the ballgame and Clemson held on for the 19-13 victory.
-Auburn would fall to 0-1, making this the first opening game loss for Auburn with Gus Malzahn as coach.
+Auburn would then stop Clemson on the ensuing possession, but 2 hail mary attempts by Auburn were broken up in the end zone in the last 10 seconds of the ballgame and Clemson held on for the 19–13 victory.
+Auburn would fall to 0–1, making this the first opening game loss for Auburn with Gus Malzahn as coach.

 Arkansas State

 The second game of the season was also the second non-conference opponent for the Tigers.
 They played Arkansas State out of the Sun Belt Conference.
 Auburn scored first but Arkansas State quickly answered with a long pass play that set up a touchdown to tie the game at 7.
 Auburn scored next and never looked back scoring 31 unanswered points.
-At halftime, the Tigers lead 38-7.
-The final score was 51-14.
-Sean White had 3 touchdowns, more than he had in all his past Auburn games combined.
-The game was Auburn's best offensive performance, according to many writers, since the 2014 season.
+At halftime, the Tigers lead 38–7.
+The final score was 51–14.
+Sean White had 3 touchdowns, and the game was Auburn's best offensive performance, according to many writers, since the 2014 season.
 Overall, this was a very impressive victory for Auburn, and for Gus Malzahn, who used to coach at Arkansas State in 2012.
 Auburn also remains unbeaten against the Sun Belt Conference after this win.

 Texas A&M

 The third game of the season is the first conference game for Auburn.
 SEC Western Division opponent Texas A&M comes to Auburn to play that game.
-Auburn beat the 25th ranked A&M last year 26-10.
+Auburn beat the 25th ranked A&M last year 26–10.
 Auburn has yet to beat the Aggies at Auburn.
 Auburn has been out scored 104 to 59 at home by A&M.